 A guild of Zelda-likes

 When Zelda: Breath of the Wild arrived in 2017, it wasn't just massively popular with critics and players, it also inspired a generation of designers to think about open-world games in fresh and exciting new ways.
 Gone were all of those screen-hogging markers, item checklists, and cascading objectives, in favour of pure exploration and discovery.
 This year we're going to see the fruits of that.
-Not only is The Legend of Zelda: Breath of the Wild 2 on the way, but Sonic Frontiers, Pokemon Legends: Arceus, and Elden Ring all borrow ideas from the Switch classic, as do smaller independent titles such as Tunic and Xel.
+Not only is The Legend of Zelda: Tears of the Kingdom on the way, but Sonic Frontiers, Pokemon Legends: Arceus, and Elden Ring all borrow ideas from the Switch classic, as do smaller independent titles such as Tunic and Xel.
 This is going to be the year the industry breaks away from the Far Cry/Assassin's Creed way of structuring open world games and toward something much more, well… open.

 The league of extraordinary super hero games